SacredSkull/iceberg-backup/Readme.md

 *Freeze those assets!*

 Iceberg is a service that provides backup services to the *cooler* types of cloud storage.
-These being,, but not necessarily limited to, the low-cost, low[er] availablity storage solutions), such as **AWS Glacier**, **GCP Near/ColdLine** or **Azure Cold Storage**.
+Such examples of the low-cost, low[er] availablity storage solutions are **AWS Glacier**, **GCP Near/ColdLine** or **Azure Cool/Archive Storage**.

 ---

 ## Why would I use cold storage?
 Backing up is generally a painfully boring task that often relies on equally painfully expensive solutions.
 All of the big cloud providers offer *cold storage* services which presents a cheap, effective answer to this problem.

+How cheap?
+We're talking raw rates of under a dollar cent (or if you're like me and you don't answer to the dollar, a penny) per gigabyte.
+Now these are *raw* values - there are other under-the-hood prices you need to be aware of.
+Which is where the handy next section comes in!

 ## Which provider (or provider service)?
 Ah, now that's a good question!
+But it doesn't have an especially clear decision...

 |  **Service**          	| **Raw Price/GB** 	| **Retrieval Price/GB**                                    	| **Other costs**                                                                                             	|  **Notes**                                                                                                                                                                                                                                                     	|
 |-----------------------	|------------------	|-----------------------------------------------------------	|-------------------------------------------------------------------------------------------------------------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|